MicrosoftDocs/nav-content/dynamics-nav-app/finance-how-define-check-layouts.md

 ---
-title: Specify the Layout of a Check| Microsoft Docs
+title: Specify the Layout of a Check
 description: You can design and print your checks in different formats to conform with standards.
 services: project-madeira
 documentationcenter: ''